-Consequently, it will be necessary for the Leader in Charge to first obtain from the Parent or Guardian, a signed Special Activities Permission form [Form Y5] plus fill in additional paperwork that will be supplied by the SSV team.
+Consequently, it will be necessary for the Leader in Charge to first obtain from the Parent or Guardian, a signed Special Activities Permission form plus fill in additional paperwork that will be supplied by the SSV team.

 SSV also offers snorkelling training, and may in time run snorkelling days for those who have been trained.
+We are in the process of recognising and training Snorkeling Guides who may be available within your District to help with these activities

-Snorkelling course
+Snorkeling course